 - Students who have more than three unexcused absences can be removed from programs.
 Written notes are due to the after school coordinator upon return to the program for excused absences.
 Excused absences include any school related overnight field trips.

 Monday through Thursday

-Flipside is sponsored by the Saint Paul Public Schools Alternative Education, Athletics, and Community Education Departments in partnership with the City of Saint Paul Parks and Recreation, and Saint Paul Library.
-It is partially funded with a grant from the Minnesota Department of Education using federal funding, CFDA 84.287, Every Student Succeeds Act, Title IV B – 21 Century Community Learning Centers.
-The contents of this publication do not necessarily represent the policy of the Federal Department of Education or the State Department of Education and you should not assume endorsement by the federal or state government.
+Flipside is sponsored by the Saint Paul Public Schools Alternative Education and Community Education Departments in partnership with the City of Saint Paul Public Library and is partially funded with a grant from the Minnesota Department of Education using federal funding, CFDA 84.287, Every Student Succeeds Act, Title IV B – 21 Century Community Learning Centers.
+The contents of this publication do not necessarily represent the policy of the U.S. Department of Education or the Minnesota Department of Education and you should not assume endorsement by the federal or state government.